oracle-livelabs/adb/shared/workshops/adb-datastudio/data-transforms/5-transform-data-load.md

 3. Select MOVIESALES\_CA table and from the right side menu, select the data preview to look at the data.

+    *Note*: It takes few minutes for the table statistics to be collected by the target database and it may show no statistics in the beginning.
+However, you can see the data in the preview screen.

     ![Screenshot of DT movie sales data menu](images/image_moviesales_data_menu.png)

-    Note that the number of rows in the this tables is the same as the number of rows observed in the source DB as observed in the previous lab.
+    After the statistics is loaded, note that the number of rows in the this tables is the same as the number of rows observed in the source DB as observed in the previous lab.

     ![Screenshot of DT movie sales data in target](images/image_moviesales_data_target.png)